kgish/gishtech.com/README.md

 }
 ```

-In the `main.scss` file we import the `globals.scss` file and use the [@each directive](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#each-directive) and iterate over all of the pages.
+In the `main.scss` file we import the `globals.scss` file and use the [@each directive](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#each-directive) in order to iterate over all of the pages.

 ```
 /* app/styles/main.scss */